mdjoh/kaggle-titanic/README.md

-# Titanic Classification Competition
+# Titanic Survivor Classification

-**Task**: use machine learning to predict whether or not a passenger on the Titanic survived.
+**Task**: Use machine learning to predict whether or not a passenger on the Titanic survived.

 Accuracy is the scoring metric used.